 Is a Rewarding Career as a Physical Therapy Aide Right for You?
 Get More Info…

-If you’re interested in learning more about careers as a Physical Therapy Aide and exploring whether Healthcare Career College is right for you, fill out the form on this page to receive more information.
+If you’re interested in learning more about careers as a Physical Therapy Aide and exploring whether Healthcare Career College is right for you, on this page to receive more information.

 For immediate questions, call (562) 804-1239